Strength Training to Optimize Your Health & Fitness

 It’s More than Just Lifting Heavy Things

-A study by the British Journal of Sports Medicine (BJSM) found that individuals who participate in muscle-strengthening workouts are 40 percent less likely to die prematurely than their non-weight-lifting counterparts.
+A British Journal of Sports Medicine (BJSM) study found that individuals participating in muscle-strengthening workouts are 40 percent less likely to die prematurely than their non-weight-lifting counterparts.
 Even better, it only requires one to two weekly training sessions to see the lifelong benefits.
 There are many reasons why this is the case—improved cardiovascular, skeletal, and mental health.

 Heart-Healthy Exercises

 Heart disease is the number one cause of death for adults in the United States.
 According to the Centers for Disease Control and Prevention (CDC), about one in five deaths is caused by cardiovascular disease.
 While there are many risk factors for this condition, including uncontrollable ones such as age and genetics, you can also take several actions to reduce your risk.
-This includes eating sufficient nutrients and minerals, avoiding tobacco products, and exercising regularly.
-This is because exercise, such as building muscle, helps to lower your blood pressure, increase your levels of good cholesterol, help you maintain an optimal weight, and improve your blood flow and total body circulation.
+Eating sufficient nutrients and minerals, avoiding tobacco products, and constantly exercising are some ways to minimize risk.
+Exercise helps to lower your blood pressure, increase your levels of good cholesterol, help you maintain an optimal weight, and improve your blood flow and total body circulation.

-Strength training exercises, such as lifting weights or doing body-weight exercises like push-ups, help to get your heart pumping.
-These exercises also increase your lean muscle mass causing your body to burn more calories at rest, which can help you reduce your body fat percentage.
+Strength training exercises help to get your heart pumping.
+Some of these exercises include lifting weights or body-weight exercises.
+These exercises also increase lean muscle mass, causing your body to burn more calories at rest, which can help you reduce fat percentage.
 And it should be no surprise that all of this is good for your heart.
 One study by the National Library of Medicine (NLH) found that muscle-strengthening workouts can reduce the risk of a heart attack or stroke by up to 70 percent.

 Strengthen Your Bones

-Studies show that about 90 percent of adult bone mass is gained during the first 20 years of life, which is why it’s extremely important to ensure our youth have adequate nutrition and exercise.
-When we don’t get the necessary vitamins and minerals our body’s need, it can result in conditions such as osteopenia.
+Studies show that about 90 percent of adult bone mass is gained during the first 20 years of life, so ensuring our youth have adequate nutrition and exercise is essential.
+When we don’t get the necessary vitamins and minerals our bodies need, it can result in conditions such as osteopenia.

-Doctors can detect these conditions using a bone mineral density scanner (DEXA).
-While there are medications available to help reduce the risk of fracture and increase bone health, a more natural alternative is to participate in weight-bearing exercises to strengthen bones.
-In short, this means that weight lifting can benefit your skeletal system, as you can increase bone density and build a stronger foundation for the future.
+While medications are available to help reduce the risk of fracture and increase bone health, a more natural alternative is to participate in weight-bearing exercises to strengthen bones.
+In short, weight lifting can benefit your skeletal system, as you can increase bone density and build a stronger foundation for the future.

 Boost Your Mood

 For many individuals, “pumping iron” has physical and emotional benefits.
-Weight lifting brings a sense of constant progression and achievement, which can boost our moods.
-This includes your everyday Joe and those suffering from mental health conditions, such as depression.
+Weightlifting brings a sense of constant progression and achievement, which can boost our moods.
+Include your everyday Joe and those suffering from mental health conditions, such as depression.

 Another reason lifting weights boosts your mood is exercise increases confidence.
 It evokes a sense of pride in the participant’s mind.
-While studies are still being conducted, early results show that resistance training not only increases your muscle mass, but can actually induce the release of endorphins and a protein in the brain that triggers the growth of new brain cells and increases communication between cells.
+While studies are ongoing, early results show that resistance training increases muscle mass and can induce the release of endorphins and a protein in the brain that triggers the growth of new brain cells and improves communication between cells.

 Exercises that Strengthen Your Mind